A629 road

-The A629 road is an inter-Yorkshire road that runs from Skipton to Rotherham through Keighley, Halifax, Huddersfield and Chapeltown in Yorkshire, England.
+The A629 road is an intra-Yorkshire road that runs from Skipton to Rotherham through Keighley, Halifax, Huddersfield and Chapeltown in Yorkshire, England.
 The road runs through North, West and South Yorkshire, but before 1974, the entire length of the road was wholly within the boundaries of the West Riding of Yorkshire.
 It is designated as a primary route through most of its length.

 The road is part of the intended Doncaster to Kendal Trunk Route which was designated as a trunk road in 1946.

 Parts of the road are designated as a High Load Route by the UK Government although the section through Burncross to Chapeltown is designated as B road (B6546) because of a weight restriction.

 Route

 The very northern section of the route partially runs over the route of the Keighley and Kendal Turnpike.
 Most parts have been bypassed such as the section between Snaygill to the south of Skipton onto the A65/A59 roundabout which opened in 1981.
 Southern parts of the route were formerly the Huddersfield to Penistone Turnpike and the Halifax to Sheffield Turnpike.

 Along with the A65 and the A650, the A629 is part of the intended Doncaster to Kendal trunk route which was meant to provide a through route between the two towns and cut across the Aire Gap.
 As the section of the A629 between Skipton and Keighley is designated as a trunk route, it is maintained by the Highways Agency as opposed to the local authorities.
 Additionally; the section between Kildwick roundabout and Keighley is designated as a Highways Agency High Route (IE one that high loads should take to avoid bridges).

 From the north the route starts at the A65/A59 roundabout to the northeast of Skipton and heads southwards through the Aire Valley bypassing Skipton, Farnhill and Kildwick.
 Just before the Kildwick level crossing, the road takes a bypass around Eastburn and Steeton on a dual carriageway that was opened in 1989.
 At Keighley, the A629 diverts through the town whilst Aire Valley traffic takes the A650.
 Through and beyond Keighley to Halifax, the road is a single carriageway.